jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Tragedy is a tool for the living to gain wisdom, not a guide by which to live.
+There surely is in human nature an inherent propensity to extract all the good out of all the evil.
-- Robert F. Kennedy
+- Benjamin Haydon

-Updated on: [1/30/2023]
+Updated on: [1/31/2023]
 <!-- #quoteEnd -->
 </pre>